lyellick/PICamera/README.md

 2. Copy `Publish` folder to Rasbperry PI.

-3. SSH to Rasberry PI terminal and go to the `Publish` directory.
+3. SSH to Rasberry PI and go to the `Publish` directory you just copied.

 4. Add required environmental variables.